 The Administrative Assisting Programs are either one or two years in length.
 The two-year program leads to an Associate in Applied Science degree in Administrative Assisting.
-The one-year programs lead to a certificate in Administrative Office Support, Business Software, heal Specialist, and Medical Coding Specialist.
+The one-year programs lead to a certificate in Administrative Office Support, Business Software, and Medical Office Receptionist.